mojolingo/sippy_cup/README.markdown

 * sending more DTMF
 * etc....

-To test this wit SIPp you need a PCAP file that contains the properly timed DTMF interactions.
+To test this with SIPp you need a PCAP file that contains the properly timed DTMF interactions.
 Since there is no tool to create this media, it is usually necessary to call into the system and record the PCAP, isolate the RTP from the captured packets with something like Wireshark, then connect the pcap file into the SIPp scenario.
 This process is time consuming and error prone, meaning that testing isn't done as often as it should.

 SippyCup aims to help solve these problems.